 Services for Fees or Trade

-YMCA members, participants, and guests may not use Y facilities to provide services, such as personal training, basketball/swim coaching, etc, for fees or trade.
-Acting as an independent contractor in a Y facility may lead to membership suspension.
+YMCA members, participants, and guests may not use Y facilities to provide services, such as personal training, basketball/swim coaching, etc., for fees or trade.
+Acting as an independent contractor in the Y facility may lead to membership suspension.